ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Retrieval Augmented Generation (RAG) technique.

 === Artificial intelligence <heading_artificial_intelligence>
-In the general sense, Artificial intelligence (AI) is intelligence exhibited by machines, particularly computer systems.
-It is a field of research in computer science that develops and studies methods and software that enable machines to perceive their environment and use learning and intelligence to take actions that maximize their chances of achieving defined goals.
-Such machines may be called AIs. @web_wiki_artificial_intelligence
+In the general sense, Artificial intelligence (AI) is about machines, like computer systems, showing intelligence in a degree similar to humans.
+It is a field of research in computer science that develops and studies methods and software that enable machines to perceive their environment and use learning and intelligence to take actions that maximize their chances of achieving defined goals @web_wiki_artificial_intelligence.
+The machines which fit this description can be called AIs.

 Intelligence can be considered to be a property of internal thought processes and reasoning, or a property of intelligent behavior, an external